History of Illinois: American Civil War

 During the Civil War, over 250,000 soldiers from Illinois served in the Union Army, the fourth most by state.
 Starting with President Lincoln's first call for troops and continuing throughout the war, Illinois sent 150 infantry regiments; they were numbered from the 7th IL to the 156th IL.
 Seventeen cavalry regiments also served as well as two light artillery regiments.
 The most well worked soldier was Ulysses S. Grant of Galena.
 Throughout the war the Republicans were in control, under the firm leadership of Governor Richard Yates The Democrats had a strong Copperhead element that opposed the war and tried in local areas to disrupt the draft.
 In Chicago, Wilbur F. Storey made his Democratic newspaper the Chicago Times into Lincoln's most vituperative enemy.

 20th century

-In the 20th century, Illinois emerged as one of the most important states in the Union.
-Edward F. Dunne was a Chicago Democrat and leader of the progressive movement, who served as governor 1913–1917.
-He was succeeded by Frank O. Lowden, who led the war effort and was Republican presidential hopeful in 1920.
+Economy

+Northern Illinois, particularly Chicago and its surrounding areas, was a major industrial powerhouse.
+The steel industry along the Calumet River was a significant employer and economic driver, especially in the early to mid-20th century.
+Chicago grew rapidly and remained a crucial Midwestern center for manufacturing, trade, and transportation.

+Coal mining in central and southern Illinois was important in the late 19th and early 20th centuries.
+The 1909 Cherry Mine disaster was an underground fire that killed 259 miners in the third worst disaster in the history of American coal miing.
+After 1940 there was a steady decline in coal mining.

+Chicago and Urbana played international roles in scientific and technological advancements.
+Under the leadership of Enrico Fermi, the University of Chicago in 1942 was the site of Chicago Pile-1.
+It was the world's first self-sustained Nuclear chain reaction, ushering in the Atomic Age.